An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: A map function for Markov chains with an absorbing state

-From (\ref{eqn:limPdelta}), we recover the transition-probability matrix of the regular Markov chain that is induced by $A$ in the limit in which there is no absorption.
-Furthermore, for all pairs $(i,j)$, the off-diagonal entries $a_{ji}/(\omega_i + \delta_i)$ of $P_\delta$ give the one-step probabilities for the absorbing Markov chain that is associated with $\tilde{P}$ to transition from node $i$ to node $j$.
-The one-step absorption probabilities $\delta_i/(\omega_i + \delta_i)$ of the absorbing Markov chain that is associated with $\tilde{P}$ are on the diagonal of $P_\delta$; these are self-edges in the Markov chain that is associated with $P_\delta$.

-The following proposition states that the time to self-transitions (i.e., a transition from a node to itself) of the Markov chain that is associated with $P_\delta$ is equal to the time to absorption in the absorbing Markov chain that is associated with $\tilde{P}$.
+From (\ref{eqn:limPdelta}), we recover the transition-probability matrix of the regular Markov chain that is induced by $A$ in the limit in which there is no absorption. {The diagonal entries of $P_{\delta}$ correspond to the one-step absorption probabilities $\delta_i/(\omega_i + \delta_i)$ in the absorbing Markov chain that is associated with the transition-probability matrix $\tilde{P}$ (see \eqref{eqn:PtildeAbs}).
+The following} proposition states that the time to self-transitions (i.e., a transition from a node to itself) of the Markov chain that is associated with $P_\delta$ is equal to the time to absorption in the absorbing Markov chain that is associated with $\tilde{P}$.

 \begin{proposition} Let $\{X_n\}_{n\in\mathbb{N}}$ be the Markov chain with transition-probability matrix $P_\delta = P_l(D_\delta,I,1) = (p_{ij}^{(1)})_{i,j\in\{1,\ldots,n\}}$.
 Define the random variable